rampvisdevelopment/Agent-based-Sensitivity-Analysis-Primer/README.md

 ------

-This document will describe how to (1) add new datasets for agent-based sensitivity analysis framework can be used for and (2) how the agent-based system works.
+This document will describe how to (1) add new datasets for agent-based sensitivity analysis framework and (2) how the agent-based system works.

 ## 1) Adding new datasets.